0xWerz/ProxDisc/README.md

 7. Create new monitor
 8. select HTTP type
 9. name it
-10. Paste the URl you copied
+10. Paste the URL you copied
 11. Click "Create monitor" at the bottom.